 Medical control.
 Controlling your blood sugar and blood pressure can help to stop the progression of vision loss.
 A balanced diet recommended by your nutritionist can aid in blood sugar control.
 It is also important to take the medicines prescribed by your diabetes doctor.
 Sometimes, blood sugar control can help to restore some of your vision.

 Medicine.
 The main type of local medication for the eye is "anti-VEGF" medication.
 This helps to reduce the leakage and bleeding of blood vessels in the eye and decrease the swelling of the macula.
 This can result in slowing vision loss and often improving vision.
 This drug is given by injections (shots) into the white part of the eye.
 Another type of medicine that can be used to reduce swelling and macular edema is “steroid” medications.
 This is also given as injections into the white part of the eye.
 These injections often need to be repeated over time and each person is different in how their disease responds.

-Laser surgery.
-Laser surgery, or focal laser, is sometimes used to help seal off leaking blood vessels from macular edema.
-Laser surgery, or panretinal photocoagulation, can also help shrink blood vessels and prevent them from growing again.
+Laser Procedure.
+Laser procedure, or focal laser, is sometimes used to help seal off leaking blood vessels from macular edema.
+Laser procedure, or panretinal photocoagulation, can also help shrink blood vessels and prevent them from growing again.
 Sometimes more than one treatment is needed.

 If you have diabetes, it is important to work with your primary care doctor in controlling your blood sugar and blood pressure.
 Persistent high blood sugar damages retinal blood vessels and leads to vision loss from diabetic retinopathy.

 High blood pressure, high cholesterol, and kidney problems can contribute to blood vessel damage from diabetes.
 Ask your doctor about ways to manage and treat these problems.